Tulsa Race Massacre: How Black Wall Street Was Destroyed

 Greenwood had no choice but to be an insulated community, as it was literally on the “other side of the tracks” from the highly segregated downtown Tulsa.
 The community, however, was built for such insulation and flourished within its boundaries.
 Greenwood was an economically self-sufficient neighborhood and was self-governing as well.
 The town had its own school system, post office, bank, hospital, and transportation services.
 Greenwood Avenue, the main drag of the neighborhood, was jam-packed with stores, salons, nightclubs, and movie theaters.

-Causes of the Tulsa Race Massacre
+What Caused the Tulsa Race Massacre?

 tulsa kkk parade